Pair programming, a technique for having two people together using one computer to develop code, is a method of...

 Cunningham & Cunningham hosts a wiki discussing the pros and cons of pair programming.
 In general, the attitude seems to be one which confirms that if done well, quality is improved and knowledge is spread among the team members.

 Three tips that are recommended for success include:

 - If the two partners are not of equal ability, have the partner with the lesser experience at the keyboard.
 This will help him learn and the stronger partner will learn from teaching.

 - Use test-driven development techniques, writing the tests before writing the code.

 Pair programming is not for everyone.
 As with any effort, if the necessary skills are not present, there is not likely to be success.
 Pair programming involves both programming skills and social skills.
 Any two people working together on a project have the potential to be hugely successful if they work well as a pair or to be a disaster if they don't.

-However, with the right people-- those who have the software development skills and enjoy sharing, learning and working together-- teams can benefits in quality, productivity and knowledge sharing from this approach.
+However, with the right people -- those who have the software development skills and enjoy sharing, learning and working together -- teams can benefit in quality, productivity and knowledge sharing from this approach.
 It might just be something worth trying in your organization.